Purchasing agent, Kaiwhakarite hoko

 - usually work regular business hours

-- usually work in offices or warehouses
+- usually work in offices and warehouses

 Tasks

-- Maintain data in information systems or databases.
+- maintain accurate data in systems

 You usually need experience to become a purchasing agent and a qualification may be useful.